GE says talks with France on Alstom productive, to boost jobs

 Immelt noted France has been an important hub for the U.S. conglomerate's aviation, power and healthcare businesses.

-He cited the company's long-standing CFM jet engine joint venture with France's Safran SAF.PA, which is seen as a potential trump card in GE's efforts to gather support for the politically sensitive bid.
+He cited the company's long-standing CFM jet engine joint venture with France's Safran, which is seen as a potential trump card in GE's efforts to gather support for the politically sensitive bid.

 A person familiar with the talks said Immelt had directly raised CFM's success as the world's largest supplier of jet engines in his meeting with Hollande on Monday.